-We plot in Fig. 4 the values of S-wave scattering length extracted from all parameterizations which provide a reasonable description of the finite-volume spectra, separated between those parameterizations with an Adler zero (of varying location) and those without - a clear systematic difference is observed, indicating a strong correlation between the location of a subthreshold zero and the value of the scattering length when constrained by only finite-volume energy levels above threshold.
+We plot in Fig. 4 the values of S-wave scattering length extracted from all parametrizations which provide a reasonable description of the finite-volume spectra, separated between those parametrizations with an Adler zero (of varying location) and those without-a clear systematic difference is observed, indicating a strong correlation between the location of a subthreshold zero and the value of the scattering length when constrained by only finite-volume energy levels above threshold.
+This systematic spread is not reduced for the lighter-pion-mass case, despite the fact that we fit over twice the data points than for the heavier mass.

-In Figure 5 we show the pion mass evolution of the I=2 S-wave scattering length across four pion masses computed with the same lattice action.
+In Fig. 5 we show the pion mass evolution of the I = 2S-wave scattering length across four pion masses computed with the same lattice action.
 The rightmost point, taken from Ref.
-[36] reflects an average over several parameterizations in which Adler zeroes were not enforced.
-The leftmost points, at $m\pi \sim 239$ MeV, show an analysis of the same type followed by this paper that has not been previously published 5.
-It is clear that the slope of the variation with pion mass is very sensitive to the existence, or not, of an Adler zero.
-We return in the conclusions of this paper to the question of whether the presence and exact location of the Adler zero, which lies far from the region of constraint provided by finite-volume energy levels, can be resolved using only lattice QCD data.
+[36] reflects an average over several parametrizations in which Adler zeroes were not enforced.
+The leftmost points, at $m{\pi} \sim 239$ MeV, show an analysis of